Continuing Education Activity

-CO poisoning is a major health problem with up to 40 000 emergency department visits per year and up to about 6000 deaths per year in the United States alone.
+CO poisoning is a major health problem with up to 40 000 emergency department visits per year and about 6000 deaths per year in the United States alone.
 Most of the deaths are declared intentional, but about 500 are unintentional.
 Most inadvertent cases are from smoke inhalation.
 Common causes include working in enclosed areas with combustion engines running, faulty propane or natural gas heaters, and house fires.
-Workers using paint stripper containing methylene chloride in poorly ventilated areas and with the lack of protective respirators or gloves are at risk of inadvertent poisoning because of the metabolism of the methylene chloride to CO in the liver.
-Children and elderly with comorbid health problems, especially cardiac, neurological, and pulmonary disease, are at increased risk of poisoning because of lesser physiologic reserve to tolerate the exposure.
+Workers using paint strippers containing methylene chloride in poorly ventilated areas and the lack of protective respirators or gloves are at risk of inadvertent poisoning because of the metabolism of the methylene chloride to CO in the liver.
+Children and elderly with comorbid health problems, especially cardiac, neurological, and pulmonary disease, are at increased risk of poisoning because of the lesser physiologic reserve to tolerate the exposure.

-CO is absorbed rapidly through the lungs, and most of it ends up bound to the hemoglobin molecules in red blood cells, resulting in the leftward shifting of the oxygen dissociation curve of the remaining oxygen bound to the hemoglobin, impairing oxygen delivery to the tissues.
+CO is absorbed rapidly through the lungs.
+Most of it ends up bound to the hemoglobin molecules in red blood cells, resulting in the leftward shifting of the oxygen dissociation curve of the remaining oxygen bound to the hemoglobin, impairing oxygen delivery to the tissues.
 About 15% of the CO ends up bound to myoglobin, cytochromes, and NADPH reductase impairing cellular respiration.
 CO is eliminated from the body through oxygenation and to a lesser degree by ventilation.
-If the patient is on room air the half-life of the CO is about 300 minutes, but if the patient is on a non-rebreather, with high flow oxygen, this is reduced to 90 minutes, and under hyperbaric oxygen conditions, 100% oxygen at three atmospheres absolute pressure, the half-life is about 30 minutes.
+If the patient is on room air, the half-life of the CO is about 300 minutes, but if the patient is on a non-rebreather, with high flow oxygen, this is reduced to 90 minutes, and under hyperbaric oxygen conditions, 100% oxygen at three atmospheres absolute pressure, the half-life is about 30 minutes.

 History and Physical

 The presenting signs and symptoms can be vague and nonspecific; therefore, one needs to have a high index of suspicion to avoid misdiagnosis.
 The incidence of CO poisoning is higher during cold weather months when there is also a higher incidence of viral gastroenteritis infections, and many of the symptoms can overlap.
 Common symptoms of CO toxicity are malaise, nausea, vomiting, dizziness, and headache.
 More severe cases can result in impaired cognitive function, loss of consciousness, seizures, and coma.
 It is important to suspect a loss of consciousness if the patient is unable to give a history of recent events.
 The classic “cherry red” lips and skin appearance associated with CO poisoning is insensitive and often not present.
 Cardiac toxicity can present with chest pain, myocardial ischemia, ventricular arrhythmia, acute congestive heart failure, and often profound metabolic lactic acidosis.
 Anyone with smoke inhalation, unexplained loss of consciousness, or coma should have the diagnosis of CO poisoning entertained.
 If the patient is conscious, it is helpful to test cognitive function with a mini-mental status exam.
 Dysdiadochokinesis (difficulty with rapid alternating movements) is impaired with CO poisoning and is a quick means of assessing cerebellar function.
-It is reasonable to assume that if the patient has cerebellar dysfunction from CO poisoning, then the rest of the brain function will probably be impaired.
+It is reasonable to assume that if the patient has cerebellar dysfunction from CO poisoning, the rest of the brain function will probably be impaired.

 CO-oximetry utilizes multiple wavelengths of light to measure oxyhemoglobin and carboxyhemoglobin, and some meters can also measure methemoglobin.
 Care should be taken in the placement of the meter probe and to make sure extraneous light or fingernail polish is not present, which could cause an erroneous reading.
 If the clinical index of suspicion is high or if the reading is high, then carboxyhemoglobin should be done on a blood sample as close to the suspect CO exposure time as possible.
 The interpretation of the SpCO levels should be done in the setting of the clinical presentation:

-- Zero to 5% is considered normal
+- Zero to 5% is considered normal.

-- Five percent to 10% is considered normal in a smoker
+- Five percent to 10% is considered normal in a smoker.

 - Greater than 10% is abnormal in any person (consider high flow oxygen)